moskensoap/MUR-packages/README.md

 Contributions are welcome!
 Please submit pull requests or open issues for any improvements or bug fixes.

-Adding new package: fork this program, add

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.